 Lindsay E. Lennertz, Psy.D.

-Dr. Lennertz, who typically goes by “Dr. Lindsay,” is a child, adolescent, family, and adult therapist at Intuition.
+Dr. Lennertz, who typically goes by “Dr. Lindsay,” is a Clinical Psychologist at Intuition Wellness.
 She received her doctorate in clinical psychology from Nova Southeastern University with a concentration in child, adolescent, and family assessment and intervention.
 She completed her predoctoral internship at The University of New Mexico School of Medicine Children’s Psychiatric Center.
 Dr. Lindsay has worked in inpatient hospital, residential treatment, juvenile prison, outpatient, and in-home/at–school settings.
 Her areas of clinical interest include: developmental and complex trauma, self-harm and suicidality, anxiety, family dysfunction, parenting, and child and adolescent psychological evaluation.
 Dr. Lindsay primarily conceptualizes from a person-centered, existential, and family systems orientation.
 She is a certified yoga instructor who is continuing to receive training on how to effectively incorporate therapeutic yoga into psychotherapeutic services, especially for trauma recovery.